mircealungu/mircea/notes/Supervision-Notes.md

 ## Emails the Day Before the Weekly Meeting

-The working day before our meeting I would kindly ask you to send an email with the following:
+The working day before our meeting I would kindly ask you to send an email with the following structure:
 1. **Progress**.
 What progress did you make in the last week?
 2. **Blockers**.
 Are there any issues that are blocking you?
 3. **Next**.
 What is the plan for the next week?